 There are multiple accounts for both recycling and garbage on Michigan Tech's campus.
 There are 3 recycling accounts that have all been combined under Facilities management.
-Each account has slightly different prices for the recycling.
-This is because each account was started at a different time and the previous prices were grandfathered in.
 There are also two garbage accounts, one for compacted waste and the other for traditional loose waste.
-These accounts also have different prices from one another.
 For this reason Table 6 is based on a weighted average of tonnage and cost of the individual recycling and garbage accounts.
 The average cost per month is approximately \$12,000 for the trucks to come to campus and empty out the dumpsters.
-This cost covers both garbage and recycling.
+This truck cost covers both garbage and recycling.